DILLON9999/TechTalk/README.md

 # TechTalk — Voice-First Assistant (Vapi + Composio MCP)

+The robustness of the sponsors surprised me, and I found myself actually not needing to put any code in an IDE for this project.
-My project was built entirely in and deployed on Vapi with MCP from Composio.
+TechTalk was built entirely in and deployed on Vapi with MCP from Composio.
 There is no repo to deliver, but here is a rundown of what was built and how to recreate it.
 Thank you!

 ---

 ## Table of Contents